 YOU ARE STRONGER

-We have divided our ambitions into the below statements to highlight why we have established Coopmed, its purpose, what factual performance visions we are striving to, and how we want to go about it.
+We have divided our ambitions into the below statements to highlight why we have established Coopmed, its purpose, what factual performance visions we are striving for, and how we want to go about it.

-To support start-ups with strong innovations within MedTech and Medical Devices, having developed products that improve Quality of Life of people in touch with the healthcare system, by actively accelerating the resource-demanding sales process
+To support start-ups with strong innovations within MedTech and Medical Devices, having developed products that improve the Quality of Life of people in touch with the healthcare system, by actively accelerating the resource-demanding sales process

 To support more than 20 MedTech start-ups succeeding by 2025, through a sales & marketing structure of more than 30 people, supporting the creation of more than 200 jobs in these start-ups and their associated contract organizations

 To establish a cooperative sales organization based on non-profit principles, aimed at supporting non-competing start-ups within selected therapy areas, by adding commercial excellence, distribution knowledge and multiplying the partners own sales resources by a Factor X (the number of startup-partners within a therapy area)

 Start-ups and niche players often face the same problem, and they do not have the resources required to roll out a new product in Europe, the USA, or elsewhere.
 Hence, they start too small, too slow, and make costly mistakes.

 1. SIZE MATTERS